 According to Kardaras, “Once the accidental addict has gotten clean and sober, educated about the addictive potential of certain medications, and learned new, healthy coping skills, they can then transition back into a healthy and fulfilled life.”

 Dr. Jeffrey Baxter, MD, an addictions specialist with Spectrum Healthcare Systems, said national and Massachusetts treatment guidelines recommend that prescribers go through an informed consent process in which “patients are warned of the risks of opioids, including physical dependence, full-blown addiction, and overdose.”
 He said those guidelines also include a recommendation for monitoring patients “to help be sure that patients aren’t losing control over the medications.”

 Baxter advised the phenomenon of becoming addicted to prescription medications is referred to as “iatrogenic addiction” and said it’s very difficult to say how often that occurs.

-Baxter explained many factors influence whether an individual will become addicted to a prescription medication.
+Baxter explained many factors influence whether an individual would become addicted to prescription medication.